 Highlighting the Differences

-So what’s the bottom line?
+So what’s the bottom line in the great frappe vs latte debate?
 Lattes and frappes are both delicious coffee shop treats, but you’ll want to know the difference before you start ordering!
 Here are the main differences:

 Temperature: A latte is a hot drink, while a frappe is a cold blended drink.

 Ingredients: Lattes have hot espresso, while frappes have room-temperature instant coffee.

 Texture: Lattes have a smoother texture, while frappes have a thicker consistency.

 Flavor: Lattes have a stronger coffee flavor, while frappes are sweeter.